iterative/dvc.org/static/docs/commands-reference/config.md

   additional layer of security to your data.
 Due to the way DVC handles linking between the data files in the cache and their counterparts in the working directory it's easy to accidentally corrupt the cached version of a file by editing or overwriting it.
-Turning this setting on forces you to run`dvc unprotect` before updating a file.
+Turning this config option on forces you to run`dvc unprotect` before updating a file.

 * `cache.type` - link type that dvc should use to link data files from cache to